Vacationing with kids

 Keep sleep a priority

 Keeping sleep a priority is the first key for survival in our family.
 We go to the beach for a week every summer, and our kids still have consistent naps or quiet times in the afternoons.
 Everyone seems to need this down time.
 It also gives me time to read on the balcony.

 Also, along the lines of sleep, we have started taking blackout blinds with us.
 It is much easier to fall asleep or stay asleep in a dark room.
 We use these quick-fix blackout blinds in our vacation house and in our kids bedrooms at home.

 The other biggest thing I do is to decide ahead of time what toys I will be taking along for them to play with there.
 Magna-Tiles®, LEGO® DUPLO® blocks, plastic animals, whatever it is, I pack it up a few weeks to a month before vacation.
 This means when they see it at the vacation house it is new and exciting again.
 Toys are always more engaging when they haven’t been seen for a while.

 I am not much of a lay-on-the-beach person, but little inflatable pools are nice for babies who are big enough to play but not big enough to just be free on the beach.
 An inch of water and a few toys would keep my kids entertained for a while.
-I also love storing my sand toys in a mesh laundry bag so that I am not taking home buckets of sand in my beach bag!
+I also love storing my fishing rod and an affordable saltwater spinning reel under 200 so that I can fish the surf when conditions are right!